 “The Honorary Chauffeur Program” – If your loved one is really struggling with giving up the keys, try giving them a new “role” instead of taking one away.

 Let them be the “co-pilot” on trips—reading the map, picking the route, or choosing where to stop for lunch.
+If they like routines, put them in charge of planning weekly outings to make them feel involved.
+Keep the focus on togetherness rather than the loss of driving.

 Final Thoughts: Letting Go, Holding On